 An adequate temperature has direct benefits on thermal comfort and well-being, involves proper breathing, ensures the required oxygen supply, maintains a comfortable indoor environment and facilitates the ability to concentrate.

-At excessively low temperatures, cold affects the deeper muscles, reducing their capacity and favouring joint stiffness, and the capacity for mental activities may be reduced.
+At excessively low temperatures, the cold affects the deepest muscles, reducing their capacity and favoring joint stiffness, and the capacity for mental activities may be reduced.

-On the other hand, high indoor temperatures favour the growth and spread of bacteria and fungi.
-Concentration and performance are reduced, heart rate increases, drowsiness and discomfort are promoted.
+On the other hand, high indoor temperatures favor the growth and dispersion of bacteria and fungi.
+Concentration and performance are reduced, heart rate increases, and drowsiness and malaise are promoted.

 An assessment of the effect of indoor temperature requires a comprehensive analysis of temperature, humidity, air movement, metabolic activity and clothing to establish optimal recommendations.
 In this way, and in combination with other factors such as humidity or air renewal rate, both the indoor air temperature and the temperature of the surfaces surrounding a space will determine the thermal sensation.

-The recommended indoor temperature ranges will vary depending on the type of activity to be carried out, although the following ranges are generally recommended:
+The recommended indoor temperature ranges will vary depending on the type of activity to be performed, although the following ranges are generally recommended: